tudelft3d/website/jobs/ngf/index.md

 ## Job requirements
 <!-- 600 char -->
 We are looking for candidates who:
-- Hold an MSc (for junior researcher) or PhD degree (for senior/postdoc researcher)A PhD in Civil Engineering, Computer Science, Geomatics, Data Science, Artificial Intelligence, Infrastructure Systems, or a related field.
+- Hold an MSc (for junior researcher) or PhD degree (for senior/postdoc researcher) in Civil Engineering, Computer Science, Geomatics, Data Science, Artificial Intelligence, Infrastructure Systems, or a related field.
 - Experience with data integration, data modelling, and interoperability standards.
 - Experience with machine learning, predictive analytics, or AI applications.
 - Strong programming skills (e.g., Python).